sswane/golf-vite/README.md

 Project still includes some css files from the starter - should be revisited later.

+## Getting Started

+Ensure you have the latest version of npm and node installed.
+Then, install dependencies:

+`npm install`

+And run the app locally:

+`npm run dev`

+Alternatively, you can run directly using vite by doing:

+`npm install -g vite`
+`vite`

 ## Current App
 Currently the app has hardcoded values for 4 players and 1 course.
 This is what the site currently looks like when running: